quicwg/multipath/draft-ietf-quic-multipath.md

 to a specific packet.
 Respectively, if an ACK frames acknowledges multiple packets from different paths, the ECN feedback cannot unambiguously be assigned to a path.
-Therefore if one of the ECN counters increases, especially the CE counter, hosts SHOULD only acknowlegde packets from the same path where the ECN mark was observed in the same ACK frame.
+Therefore if one of the ECN counters increases, especially the CE counter, hosts SHOULD only acknowledge packets from the same path where the ECN mark was observed in the same ACK frame.

 If a host receives an